 The programme licence provided one year access for one named member of staff per school.
 If more than one person is required to access the programme beyond the named individual, additional member access can be provided at a discounted rate per additional member.

 If you need to change the person who has access during that year, you are able to swap who is the member accessing the programme.
 To do this, get in touch with us via email, with the name and email of the person you would like to be the new member for your school and we can swap them over for you.
 If you are funded by the DfE and change the SMHL in your school you will also need to let the DfE know you have swapped over your mental health lead.

 Wellbeing Club is an annual subscription.
 You have access for one year from the time your log-in details are sent to you via email.
 The log-in details are sent on receipt of payment.
 You will not be able to access the programme until we have received payment either by card or invoice payment.

 Your membership year starts from the day the log-in is sent, not the day you first log-in, as this can be days or even weeks later.
 To get the most out of the Wellbeing Club we recommend, if you can, to get started as soon as you receive your login access.

 As a DfE SMHL Training fund assured provider many eligible schools claim the DfE training grant for SMHLs to pay for their first year of access to the Wellbeing Club.
 The funding only covers one person/membership.

-The DfE grant is £1200 while ours costs £795+VAT.
+The DfE grant is £1200 while ours costs start at £795+VAT.
 This means your school or college gets to keep the remaining funding to spend on further training, support or resources to help the mental health lead develop mental health and wellbeing in their school or college.